These Are the American Brands Millennials Love

 testing / Shutterstock.com

-Eighty-five percent of luxury growth was fueled by Generations Y and Z, according to a Bain & Company report on the luxury market.
+Eighty-five percent of luxury growth was fueled by Generations Y and Z in 2017, according to a Bain & Company report on the luxury market.
 Luxury brands like Gucci have tailored their product offerings to appeal to their millennial customers.
 An increase in production of streetwear, sneakers, t-shirts and handbags are a result of the demand for these items.

 Another large reason for catching the millennial eye is Gucci’s digital strategy of creating an omnichannel customer experience.
-Recently, L2 Digital IQ Index named Gucci the most digital-savvy brand in the fashion space.
+In 2016, the L2 Digital IQ Index named Gucci the most digital savvy brand in the fashion space.

 EXZOZIS / Shutterstock.com